 Receiving a gift less than RS50,000 in a financial year is tax free.

 Receiving a gift from family

 Under India's current gift tax laws, gifts from immediate family members - for example, from your parents or siblings - are tax free.

 Receiving a gift on specific occasions

 There are certain occasions or circumstances when receiving a gift from outside your immediate family is tax free.
 This includes as a wedding gift or via an inheritance or will.

 If you receive a gift of crypto worth more than RS50,000 in a single financial year, you'll be liable for Income Tax at your applicable slab rate on that gift.

 Donating crypto to a registered charity

-When do you need to report your crypto taxes ?
+When do I need to report crypto taxes to the ITD?